networkbiolab/WEoN/docs/use_instructions.rst

 Instructions to use WEoN FlyT
 =============================

-This document contains the principal instructions in order to use the Cytoscape app **WEoN FlyT (Weighted Epigenetic Networks: Fly Tool)**.
+This document contains the main instructions in order to use the **WEoN FlyT (Weighted Epigenetic Networks: Fly Tool)** Cytoscape app.

-0. **Open WEoN FlyT**
+1. **Open the WEoN FlyT app**

-   Within Cytoscape, go to: Apps >> WEoN FlyT - Weighted Epigenomic Network: Fly Tool.
+Within Cytoscape, go to Apps >> WEoN FlyT - Weighted Epigenomic Network: Fly Tool.
 This will display the user interface as shown in the figure.

-1. **Interface**
+2. **Interface**

-The WEoN FlyT interface is a simple selector screen that serves as input screen.
-In the backend, WEoN FlyT run under Perl scripts, therefore parsing correctly the genomic data and calling orderly the scripts to filter out unlikely ocurring regulations.
+The WEoN FlyT interface is an input screen where the user complete required and optional data.
+In the backend, WEoN FlyT executes Perl scripts, therefore parsing correctly the data to arguments and call orderly the scripts to filter out unlikely ocurring gene regulations from a reference gene regulatory network.

 .. image:: images/interface.png
 	:align: center

 .. note::
-	Mac users has reported that the network definition selector did not shown correctly, but this selector is still here, you only need to click in this ``blank space`` and the menu will be displayed to select other reference network
+	There is a known issue occurring in MacOS.
+Users has reported that the *Network Definition* selector is not shown.
+However, the selector is still there; you only need to click on in this *blank space* and the menu will be displayed to select a network definition.

 .. .. note::
 .. ..
 We will improve the annotation of histone marks associating each mark to an